IMC-Net: A Lightweight Content-Conditioned Encoder with Multi-Pass Processing for Image Classification: Experiments

 \subsection{Engineering Advantages}

-Recent advances in vision transformers have largely focused on two critical engineering challenges: the excessive model size and computational burden of conventional architectures, and the need for high-throughput inference under real-world deployment constraints.
-Our MoR-ViT directly targets both issues by integrating a compact parameterization, a low-complexity computation scheme, and an efficient dynamic recursion mechanism.
+Recent progress on encoder-based vision models has centered on two practical challenges: (i) reducing model size and computational overhead, and (ii) sustaining high-throughput inference under real-world constraints. \textbf{IMC-Net} directly targets both by combining a compact parameterization, a low-complexity computation scheme, and a content-conditioned \emph{multi-pass} mechanism.